rust-unofficial/patterns/CONTRIBUTING.md

 We encourage you to write idiomatic Rust code that builds in the [playground](https://play.rust-lang.org/).

-If you use links to blogposts or in general content that is not to be sure existing in a few years please take a snapshot with the [Wayback Machine](https://web.archive.org/) and use the link to that snapshot in your article.
+If you use links to blogposts or in general content that is not to be sure existing in a few years (e.g. pdfs) please take a snapshot with the [Wayback Machine](https://web.archive.org/) and use the link to that snapshot in your article.

 Don't forget to add your new article to the `SUMMARY.md` to let it be rendered to the book.